-Why Work with Larger Companies?
+Why Consultants Work with Large Companies

 While there tends to be more red tape involved when working with a big client, it is often worth it.
 When thinking about the future of your business, keep these three benefits of landing big clients in mind.

-What Are the Benefits of Working with Big Clients?
+3 Benefits of Working with Big Clients

 1. Win New and Future Projects